AstralOrdana/Immersive-Weathering/.github/ISSUE_TEMPLATE/bug_report.md

 labels: 'Bug/Issue'
 ---

+**Alpha versions:**
+If you are using an alpha version (like current 1.20.1 one) be aware that we are aware of the more obvious issues and are working on them.
+Not to overwhelm the team only report things that is not obvious

 **Describe the bug:**
 A clear and concise description of what the bug is.
 Include as much information as you can.
 Images are often helpful, especially screenshots of the F3 debug menu.